BunnyWay/BunnyCDN.Java.Storage/README.md

 This client requires Java 7+.
 The JAR comes bundled with all the required dependencies (Jackson Core/Databind/Annotations @ https://github.com/FasterXML).

 Having said that, before you delve into any of the examples, the BCDNStorage object must be initialized.
-The following method will be depreciated eventually; it exists merely for compatibility reasons.
+The following constructor will be depreciated eventually; it exists merely for compatibility reasons.

 	BCDNStorage test = new BCDNStorage("YOUR_ZONE_NAME", "YOUR_API_KEY");